 It was several years ago when I was contacted by a wine colleague in the UK who said “would you be interested in a tiny, amazing, off-the-radar producer in Barbaresco?”.
 He added, “imagine if Maria-Theresa Mascarello [of Bartolo Mascarello] made Barbaresco, it would taste like that!”.
 And, of course, he would know.
-The person was David Berry Green who heads up the Italian Wine purchases for the esteemed Berry Brothers & Rudd, the London-based importer and retailer, and who also is the long time ‘significant other’ of Maria-Theresa.
+The colleague was David Berry Green who heads up the Italian Wine purchases for the esteemed Berry Brothers & Rudd, the London-based importer and retailer, and who also is the long time ‘significant other’ of Maria-Theresa.

 The producer in reference was Teobaldo Rivella of Cantina Serafina Rivella.
 But as fate would have it, when we finally tracked down Teobaldo – no e-mail or website for the Cantina, of course – he had recently signed with another US importer.
 It wasn’t until several years later when the stars would align and the opportunity finally arrived to collaborate.

 The Montestefano Cru is unique in that is comprised of a solid meter of active limestone at the surface with clay and tufo underneath.
 This provides for a wine that has both freshness and lift, but also a bit more serious structure than most Barbarescos.
-Rivella, too vinifies more like Barolo, with 3-4 week macerations and then long aging of 30-40 months in Botti Grande.
-As such, he tends to release his wines a year later than his neighbors, and more like his brethren further south in Barolo.
+Rivella vinifies more like Barolo, with 3-4 week macerations and long aging of 30-40 months in Botti Grande.
+As such, he tends to release his wines a year later than his neighbors, more like his brethren further south in Barolo.
 The Dolcetto too is aged in large cask, and released 18 months after the vintage.
 Not just a tutti-fruity wine to simply drink and forget.

 It is a pleasure to have this tiny gem of a producer as part of our Piedmont roster.